knuesel/callisto/README.md

    Retrieves cells from a notebook.
 Each cell is returned as a dict.
 This is a low-level function to be used for further processing.

-   The optional `spec` argument is used to select cells: if omitted, all cells are selected.
+   -  `spec` is an optional argument used to select cells: if omitted, all cells are selected.
 Possible values:

       -  An integer: by default this refers to the cell index in the notebook, but `count: "execution"` can be used to have this refer to the execution count.
       -  A string: by default this can be either a cell label, ID, or tag.
 A cell label refers to a `label` field in the cell metadata.
 This field can be defined by adding a special header at the top of the cell source:

          ```
          #| label: xyz
          ...
          ```

          The `name-path` parameter of the `cells` function can be used to change how the string is matched to cells.

       -  A function which is passed a cell dict and must return `true` for desired cells, `false` otherwise.

       -  A literal cell (a dictionary as returned by another `cells` call).

-   `count` can be `"index"` or `"execution"`, to select if a cell number refers to its position in the notebook (zero-based) or to its execution count.
+   -  `count` can be `"index"` or `"execution"`, to select if a cell number refers to its position in the notebook (zero-based) or to its execution count.

-   `name-path` can be a string or an array of strings, or `auto` for the default paths: `("metadata.label", "id", "metadata.tags")`.
+   -  `name-path` can be a string or an array of strings, or `auto` for the default paths: `("metadata.label", "id", "metadata.tags")`.
 Each string in the array specifies a path in the cell dict.
 The strings will be tried in order to check if a particular cell should be selected.
 A string of the form `x.y` refers to path `y` in path `x` of the cell.

-   `cell-type` can be `"markdown"`, `"raw"`, `"code"`, an array of these values, or `"all"`.
+   -  `cell-type` can be `"markdown"`, `"raw"`, `"code"`, an array of these values, or `"all"`.

-   `keep` can be a cell index, an array of cell indices, `"all"`, or `"unique"` to raise an error if the call doesn't match exactly one cell.
+   -  `keep` can be a cell index, an array of cell indices, `"all"`, or `"unique"` to raise an error if the call doesn't match exactly one cell.
 This filter is applied after all the others described above.
 This parameter cannot be set in `config`: it has meaning only in conjunction with the other `cells` arguments.

 -  `sources(..cell-args, result: "value", lang: auto, raw-lang: none)`

    Retrieves the source from selected cells.
 The `cell-args` are the same as for the `cells` function.

-   `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.
+   -  `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.

-   `lang`: the language to set on the returned raw blocks for code cells.
+   -  `lang`: the language to set on the returned raw blocks for code cells.
 By default this is inferred from the notebook metadata.

-   `raw-lang`: the language to set on the returned raw blocks for raw cells.
+   -  `raw-lang`: the language to set on the returned raw blocks for raw cells.

 -  `outputs(..cell-args, output-type: "all", format: default-formats, handlers: auto, ignore-wrong-format: false, stream: "all", result: "value")`

    Retrieves outputs from selected cells.
 The `cell-args` are the same as for the `cells` function.

-   `output-type` can be `"display_data"`, `"execute_result"`, `"stream"`, `"error"`, an array of these values, or `"all"`.
+   -  `output-type` can be `"display_data"`, `"execute_result"`, `"stream"`, `"error"`, an array of these values, or `"all"`.

-   `format` is used to select an output format for a given output (Jupyter notebooks can store the same output in several formats to let the reader choose a format).
+   -  `format` is used to select an output format for a given output (Jupyter notebooks can store the same output in several formats to let the reader choose a format).
 This should be a format MIME string, or an array of such strings.
 The array order sets the preference: the first match is used.
 Only formats that have a corresponding handler are valid (see `handlers`).
 The default value is `("image/svg+xml", "image/png", "text/markdown", "text/latex", "text/plain")`.

-   `handlers` is a dictionary mapping MIME strings to handler functions.
+   -  `handlers` is a dictionary mapping MIME strings to handler functions.
 Each handler function should accept a data string and return the value that should be included in the Typst document.
 These handlers expand/override the default dict of handlers.

-   `ignore-wrong-format`: by default an error is raised if a selected output has no format matching the list of desired formats (see `format`).
+   -  `ignore-wrong-format`: by default an error is raised if a selected output has no format matching the list of desired formats (see `format`).
 Set to `true` to skip the output silently.

-   `stream`: for stream outputs, this selects the type of streams that should be returned.
+   -  `stream`: for stream outputs, this selects the type of streams that should be returned.
 Can be `"stdout"`, `"stderr"` or `"all"`.

-   `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.
+   -  `result`: how the function should return its result: `"value"` to return a list of values that can be inserted, or `"dict"` to return a dictionary that contains a `"value"` field as well as metadata.

 - `render(..cell-args, ..input-args, ..output-args, input: true, output: true, template: "notebook")`

    Renders selected cells in the Typst document.

-   `cell-args` can be passed to select cells as described for the `cells` function.
+   -  `cell-args` can be passed to select cells as described for the `cells` function.

-   `input-args` can be passed to affect the rendering of cell inputs, as described in the `sources` function.
+   -  `input-args` can be passed to affect the rendering of cell inputs, as described in the `sources` function.

-   `output-args` can be passed to select outputs as described for the `outputs` function.
+   -  `output-args` can be passed to select outputs as described for the `outputs` function.

-   `input` specifies if cell inputs should be rendered.
+   -  `input` specifies if cell inputs should be rendered.

-   `output` specifies if cell outputs should be rendered.
+   -  `output` specifies if cell outputs should be rendered.

-   `template` can be one of the built-in template names: `"notebook"` or `"plain"`, or a function that can handle all cell types, or a dict with keys among `raw`, `markdown`, `code`, `input` and `output`, or the value `none`.
+   -  `template` can be one of the built-in template names: `"notebook"` or `"plain"`, or a function that can handle all cell types, or a dict with keys among `raw`, `markdown`, `code`, `input` and `output`, or the value `none`.
 When a function is passed, it should accept a literal cell (a dict) as positional argument for the cell to render, a `handlers` keyword argument for the configured handlers, `input` and `output` keyword arguments (booleans) that specify if the input and/or output of code cells should be rendered and `input-args` and `output-args` keyword arguments (dicts) which the function can forward to other functions such as `outputs` and `sources` respectively.
 When a dict is passed, each value can be a function, or a built-in template name to use that template for that type of cell or cell component, or `none`; For code cells the `code` template is used if specified, and this template should honor the `input` and `output` keyword arguments.
 Otherwise the `input` and/or `output` templates are called (depending on the values of these keyword arguments).
 The `input` and `output` templates also receive the `input` and `output` keyword arguments and can use this information for example to produce smaller spacing between input and output when both components are rendered (but the `input` template for example should *not* show the cell output when called with `output=true`).

 ### Alias functions

 The package also provides many functions that are mostly aliases of the main functions but with some parameters preconfigured:

-`displays`, `results`, `stream-items`, `errors`: same as `outputs` but preconfigured to select only one type of output.
+-  `displays`, `results`, `stream-items`, `errors`: same as `outputs` but preconfigured to select only one type of output.

-`streams` is similar to `stream-items`, but merges all selected streams that belong to the same cell, and always returns an item (possibly with an empty string as value) for each selected code cell.
+-  `streams` is similar to `stream-items`, but merges all selected streams that belong to the same cell, and always returns an item (possibly with an empty string as value) for each selected code cell.

-`cell`: same as `cells` but always returns a single cell (not an array).
+-  `cell`: same as `cells` but always returns a single cell (not an array).
 By default it also checks that there is only one cell to return by calling `cells` with `keep: "unique"` but this can be changed by setting `keep` to another value.

-`source`, `output`, `display`, `result`, `stream-item`, `error`, `stream`: same as the "plural form" but always return a single item.
+-  `source`, `output`, `display`, `result`, `stream-item`, `error`, `stream`: same as the "plural form" but always return a single item.
 By default these functions also check that there is only one item to return.
 This can be changed by setting the `item` keyword argument to an integer (the default value is `"unique"`).

-`Cell`: same as `render` but preconfigured with `keep: "unique"` to render a single cell and raise an error if not exactly one cell was selected.
+-  `Cell`: same as `render` but preconfigured with `keep: "unique"` to render a single cell and raise an error if not exactly one cell was selected.

-`In` and `Out:` same as `Cell` but preconfigured to render only the cell input and output respectively.
+-  `In` and `Out:` same as `Cell` but preconfigured to render only the cell input and output respectively.

 ## Markdown and LaTeX rendering configuration